Tenant Move Out Checklist

 Security Deposit

-The move-out checklist should inform the tenant when and how they should expect to receive their security deposit.
+The move-out checklist should inform the tenant about the expected timeline for the return of the security deposit.

-The amount of time a landlord has to return a tenant’s security deposit and/or notify them of any deductions is based on the state your property is located.
-The chart below provides a state-by-state comparison of the various required timeframes:
+The amount of time a landlord has to return a tenant’s security deposit and/or notify them of any deductions depends on state (and sometimes city).
+This chart provides a state-by-state list of the various required timeframes:

 State Security Deposit Return Deadline